 Puso kong may dusa’y sabik sa ugoy ng duyan.

 Ibig kong matulog sa dating duyan ko Inang

-By the time the ship arrived in Manila, “Sa Ugoy Ng Duyan” was finished.
-What started as a melody from a lullaby evolved into an endearing song about one’s longing to a time when our mothers’ voice and gentle rocking of the hammock were enough to pacify our restless spirits.
-A time we’d never think twice of revisiting, if only we could turn back the clock.
+When the ship arrived in Manila, “Sa Ugoy Ng Duyan” was finished.
+What started as a melody from a lullaby evolved into an endearing song about one’s longing to a time when our mothers’ voice and the gentle rocking of the hammock were enough to appease our restless spirits.
+The time we’d never think twice about revisiting if only we could turn back the clock.

 It also became the fourth part of the Suite Pastorale, Lucio’s 1956 musical piece that vividly depicts the beauty and romance of his hometown, Angono, Rizal.

 Lucio San Pedro, or “Maestro” as he was fondly called, produced several compositions after “Sa Ugoy Ng Duyan.”
 But it’s this masterpiece that he will always be remembered for.
 Proclaimed a National Artist in 1991, the Maestro spent his last days composing or conducting symphonic poems near the lake, undeterred by the advertisers and establishments who selfishly used “Sa Ugoy Ng Duyan” without his permission.